Brian Binnie: Early life

 Binnie was born in West Lafayette, Indiana, on April 26, 1953, where his Scottish father William P. Binnie was a professor of physics at Purdue University.
 The family returned to Scotland when Binnie was five, and lived in Aberdeen (his father taught at Aberdeen University) and later in Stirling.
 When Binnie was a teenager the family moved to Boston.

 Binnie earned a bachelor's degree in aerospace engineering from Brown University.
 He earned a master's degree from Brown in fluid mechanics and thermodynamics.
 Binnie was rejected by the United States Air Force, and enrolled at Princeton University, where he earned a master's degree in mechanical and aerospace engineering He served for 21 years in the United States Navy as a naval aviator, reaching the rank of commander.
-He flew the A-7 Corsair II, A-6 Intruder, F/A-18 Hornet, and AV-8B Harrier II.
-He graduated from the U.S. Naval Test Pilot School in 1988.
+He flew the LTV A-7 Corsair II, Grumman A-6 Intruder, McDonnell Douglas F/A-18 Hornet, and McDonnell Douglas AV-8B Harrier II.
+He graduated from the United States Naval Test Pilot School in 1988.
 Binnie also copiloted the Atmospheric Test Vehicle of the Rotary Rocket.
 In 2006, he received an honorary degree from the University of Aberdeen.

 SpaceShipOne and spaceflight

 (L–R) Marion Blakey, Mike Melvill, Richard Branson, Burt Rutan, Binnie, and Paul Allen reflect on a mission accomplished in 2004.

 On December 17, 2003, the 100th anniversary of the Wright brothers' first powered flight, Binnie piloted the first powered test flight of SpaceShipOne, flight 11P, which reached a top speed of Mach 1.2 and a height of 20.7 km.
 On October 4, 2004, he piloted SpaceShipOne's second Ansari X Prize flight, flight 17P, winning the X Prize and becoming the 436th person to go into space.
 His flight, which peaked at 367442 ft, set a winged aircraft altitude record for suborbital flights, breaking the old record set by the North American X-15 in 1963.
-It also earned him the second Astronaut Badge to be given by the FAA for a flight aboard a privately operated commercial spacecraft.
+It also earned him the second Astronaut Badge to be given by the Federal Aviation Administration for a flight aboard a privately operated commercial spacecraft.